jtcasablanca/workbench-example-agentic-rag/README.md

   <a href="https://forums.developer.nvidia.com/t/support-workbench-example-project-agentic-rag/303414" style="color: #76B900;">:rotating_light: User Forum</a>
 </p>

-## Application Overview
+## The Agentic RAG Application

+This application uses an agentic approach to add a few extra steps to the typical RAG pipeline.

-* First, an LLM evaluates your query for relevance to the index and then appropriately routes it (to the DB or to search by [Tavily](https://tavily.com/))
+* First, an LLM evaluates your query for relevance to the index and then routes it to the DB or to search by [Tavily](https://tavily.com/).
   * Index relevant queries trigger a retrieval step followed by a grading step, followed by the generation step.
   * Index irrelevant questions go to web search which is then fed into the generation step.
 * Second, all generated answers are checked for hallucination and relevance, with "failing" answers (i.e. hallucinations or immaterial responses) run through the process again.